JaykeBird/ssui/SsuiWindows11Interop/README.md

 For earlier versions of SolidShineUi, you will need to create a custom style for FlatWindow or find a different way to go about hiding the frame or restoring the cutting-off behavior.

-**Resize handles / hit zones**
+#### Resize handles / hit zones

 I'm not sure why, but the hit/hover areas for the mouse to be in for resizing the window end up being outside the actual window itself.
 I don't know what the cause of this issue is, so I'm not quite sure yet how to solve it.

-For now, you could add on extra resize grippers at the corners of the window to help make it easier for users to recognize areas where they can resize the window.
+For now, you could add on extra resize grippers at the corners of the window to provide other areas where your users can resize the window.

 ## Which version to use